brokkr/poca/README.md

    than the latest.
 To move on to later episodes simply delete old ones and poca will fill up with the next in line.

+Poca also: has excellent unicode support for feeds, filenames and tags, gets cover images for feeds, has the ability to spoof user agent, remembers which downloads actually completed, and more.
+See the [Configuration](https://github.com/brokkr/poca/wiki/Configuration) section of the wiki for more details on features.

 ### Interface
 [![asciicast](https://asciinema.org/a/cwf8k4e154s6dkw2hiohqxj68.png)](https://asciinema.org/a/cwf8k4e154s6dkw2hiohqxj68)